fork-commit-merge/fork-commit-merge-web/README.md

     npm i
     ```

 3. Set up your environment variables.
-You will need to create a MongoDB Atlas cluster and an AWS S3 bucket for your local development environment.
+You will need to create a Github MongoDB Atlas cluster and an AWS S3 bucket for your local development environment.

     First, make a copy of the `.env.local-example` file and rename it to `.env.local`.

     ```bash
-    cp .env.local-example .env.local
+    cp .env.local.example .env.local
     ```

     You will need to replace the placeholder values in this file with your actual credentials.